Small risks to transform communities.

 To achieve this, we must invest in the necessary elements of the ecosystem required to support and sustain entrepreneurial activity.

 Change Labs was designed to create a safe place for entrepreneurs and and community members to explore and develop their ideas.
 We provide the infrastructure, expertise, and support structures for the first three years of the entrepreneurial journey.
 Many homes on the reservation don't have physical addresses, making it difficult to apply for a Tax Identification Number.
 The majority of communities on the reservation do not have internet access.
-By providing these things, as well as desk space, software access, classes in website design, financial planning, leadership development, and so on, Change Labs will take measurable steps towards increasing the number of small businesses operating on the Navajo Nation.
+By providing these things, as well as desk space, software access, classes in website design, financial planning, leadership development, and so on, Change Labs will take measurable steps towards increasing the number of Native-owned small businesses operating in Native communities.

 How we got here